daig/hedra/checklist.md

 2. Implement the function declaration parser to handle the header portion
 3. Implement the parameter list parser for function arguments
 4. Implement the code block parser to collect statements
-5. Enhance statement parsing to handle predicates and complex operands
+5. Implement the enhanced statement parsing to handle predicates and complex operands
 6. Integrate all components into a complete function parser
 7. Create the pretty-printer for testing and verification